Ray-Tracing-Systems/HydraCore/README.md

 Most of them are simple MIT-like-licences without any serious restrictions.
 So in general there should be no problem to use HydraCore in your open source or commercial projects.

-However if you find that for some reason you can't use one of these components, please let us know!
+However, if you find that for some reason you can't use one of these components, please let us know!
 Most of these components can be replaced.

-# Acknowlegments
+# Acknowledgments
 This project is supported by RFBR 16-31-60048 "mol_a_dk" and 18-31-20032 "mol_a_ved".